Easy Healthy Mac and Cheese is creamy and comforting with a fraction of fat and calories. Ready in 15 minutes, in one pot!

 • Only 8 ingredients: Just simple and wholesome ingredients.
 No shelf stable cheese or powdered cheese packets are involved.

-• Low calorie mac and cheese: Restaurant-style versions have 600+ calories vs. this homemade macaroni and cheese with only 400 calories per serving.
+• Low calorie: Restaurant-style versions have 600+ calories vs. this homemade macaroni and cheese with only 400 calories per serving.

 • One pot meal: For a fuss-free, simple weeknight dinner.

-• Uses no flour: Less calories, lower in fat, and overall healthier macaroni and cheese.
+• Uses no flour: Less calories, lower in fat, and overall healthier mac and cheese.

 • Only 1/4 cup cheese needed: For a decadent cheesy flavor that is still the ultimate comfort food.